adaa-polsl/RuleKit/README.md

 ```
 The results of the analysis will be located in *./examples/results-minimal/deals/* folder.
 Note, that the repository already contains reference results - they will be overwritten.
 See [this Wiki section](../../wiki/1-Batch-interface) for detailed information on how to configure batch analyses in RuleKit.

-## RapidMiner plug-in
+## RapidMiner plugin

-In order to use RuleKit RapidMiner plug-in, download *rulekit-<version>-rmbundle.zip* file from the [releases](releases) folder.
-The archive contains RapidMiner 9.3 bundled with the plug-in.
+In order to use RuleKit RapidMiner plugin, download *rulekit-<version>-rmbundle.zip* file from the [releases](releases) folder.
+The archive contains RapidMiner 9.3 bundled with the plugin.
 The bundle can be also built from the sources by running
 ```
 gradlew -b build-new.gradle rmbundle
 ```
 in *adaa.analytics.rules* directory.
 The output archive will be stored in *adaa.analytics.rules/build/distributions*.
 After unpacking ZIP file, please execute *RapidMiner-Studio.bat* (Windows) or *RapidMiner-Studio.sh* (Linux) script.

-In the following subsection we show an example regression analysis with a use of the plug-in.
+In the following subsection we show an example regression analysis with a use of the plugin.
 The investigated dataset is named *methane* and concerns the problem of predicting methane concentration in a coal mine.
 The set is split into separate testing and training parts distributed in ARFF format ([download](data/methane)).
 For demonstration needs, a smaller version of these datasets suffixed with *-minimal* have been provided.

 To perform the analysis under RapidMiner, import and execute [./examples/preparation.rmp](/examples/preparation.rmp) process.
 Its role is to add metadata to the sets and store them in the RM format (RapidMiner does not support metadata for ARFF files).
 After loading sets with *Read ARFF*, the *Set Role* operator is used for setting *MM116_pred* as the label attribute (in the survival analysis, a *survival_time* role has to be additionally assigned to some other attribute).
 Then, the sets are saved in RapidMiner repository under locations *Local Repository/methane-train-minimal* and *Local Repository/methane-test-minimal* with *Store* operators.

 As the next step, please import [./examples/regression.rmp](./examples/regression.rmp) process.
 After executing it, datasets are loaded from the RM repository with *Retrieve* operators.
 Then, the training set is provided as an input for *RuleKit Generator*.
 The model generated by *RuleKit Generator* is then applied on unseen data (*Apply Model* operator).
 The performance of the prediction is assesed using *RuleKit Evaluator* operator.
 Performance metrices as well as generated model are passed as process outputs.

-See [this Wiki section](../../wiki/2-RapidMiner-plug-in) for detailed information how to configure RuleKit RapidMiner plug-in.
+See [this Wiki section](../../wiki/2-RapidMiner-plugin) for detailed information how to configure RuleKit RapidMiner plugin.

 ## R package